vyperfun/vyper.fun/1/keccak256-and-typecasting.md

 ## Put it to the test

-Let's fill in the body of our `_generateRandomDna` function!
+Let's fill in the body of our `_generateRandomDNA` function!
 Here's what it should do:

 1. Generate `keccak256` hash of the `_name` argument.
 2. Convert this hash into a `uint256` and assign its value to a `uint256` variable named `random`.